Improving delivery of medical applications across Illinois.

 Von Lambert – Secretary / Treasurer: Senior Project Manager, Rider Levett Bucknall

 Under the governance of the Board of Directors, Fiberutilities Group (FG) provides the day-to-day oversight of all operational aspects of the network.
 FG is a network services company with a team of seasoned technology pioneers specializing in aligning business goals with IT roadmaps.
 FG offers a comprehensive suite of solutions while remaining vendor and carrier neutral.
 FG represents the best interests of IRHN members in the technology decisions remaining relentlessly dedicated to helping IRHN members network better.

 “Everyone on the IRHN team is an industry expert who knows the healthcare space.
 The mix of skill sets and experiences is unprecedented.
-They listen, they understand, they strategize, they execute.”– Stephanie Beever, Executive Vice President and System Chief Strategy Officer, Carle Foundation Hospital and Carle Physician Group
+They listen, they understand, they strategize, they execute.”– Stephanie Beever, Former Executive Vice President and System Chief Strategy Officer, Carle Foundation Hospital and Carle Physician Group